Shinkansen: Mini-Shinkansen

-Whilst no further Mini-shinkansen routes have been proposed to date, it remains an option for providing Shinkansen services to cities on the narrow gauge network.
+Whilst no further Mini-shinkansen routes have been proposed, it remains an option for providing Shinkansen services to cities on the narrow-gauge network.

 Proposed Ou Base Tunnel

-Construction of a Base tunnel on the Yamagata Shinkansen is proposed, with JR East having undertaken a survey of a planned route from Niwasaka to Sekine, just south of Yonezawa station.
+Construction of a base tunnel on the Yamagata Shinkansen is proposed, with JR East having undertaken a survey of a planned route from Niwasaka to Sekine, just south of Yonezawa station.
 23.1 km of the proposed 24.9 km line would be in tunnel, mostly to the north of the existing 88 km Fukushima – Yamagata section.
 To be built on an improved alignment, the tunnel would lower journey times between Fukushima and Yamagata by ~10 min due to a proposed line speed of up to 200 km/h.

-The tunnel would avoid the Itaya Toge pass through the Ou mountains west of Fukushima.
+The tunnel would avoid the Itaya Toge pass through the Ōu Mountains west of Fukushima.
 Gradients range from 3.0% to 3.8% and the line reaches an altitude of 548 m.
-The curvature and steep grades limit train speeds to 55 km/h or less, and the line is vulnerable to heavy rain and snowfall as well as high winds.
+The curvature and steep grades of the current line limit train speeds to 55 km/h or less, and it is vulnerable to heavy rain and snowfall as well as high winds.
 Between 2011 and 2017 a total of 410 Yamagata mini-Shinkansen services were either suspended or delayed, and 40% of these incidents occurred on the line over the Itaya Toge pass.

 If the ¥150 billion base tunnel is authorised, detailed design would take five years and construction another 15 years.
 The cost could increase by ¥12 billion if the tunnel were to be built with a cross-section large enough to permit the line to be upgraded to the full Shinkansen loading gauge.